 National PUBG League (NPL), North America’s pro league for PUBG Esports, was introduced earlier this month.
 And now PUBG’s official site has outlined the structure of the league and how the season shall play out.
 According to the site, each of the professional seasons will comprise of 3 phases which shall lead up to a Global Championship.
-Each of the phases is 8 weeks long, featuring matches from both the NPL and an NPL Contenders tier.
+Each phase is 8 weeks long, featuring matches from the NPL and an NPL Contenders tier.

 To begin with, the 2019 competitive season teams have been broken down into two main tiers, the ‘NPL’: featuring the top 16 teams in the league; the ‘NPL Contenders tier’: featuring the 16 teams challenging for a position in the NPL.

 NPL matches will take place for 5 weeks in each phase, and the matches will be broadcasted twice a week from OGN studios for a ‘per-phase prize pool’ of $200,000.
 On the other hand, NPLC matches will take place online once every week during the 4 weeks of each phase.
 During this, the top teams will be able to fight for promotion into the NPL.

 In the middle of each of these phases, all the teams from the NPL and NPLC will fight it out in a special 1-weekend-only rumble going by the name of ‘NPL Royale’ at OGN studios.
 The exhibition tournament is not a part of the overall season, but it will allow all the teams to battle it out for a separate prize pool while mapping out the individual teams in the competition.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free